-How Do You Tell the Quality of an Antique Bisque Doll?
+Assessing the Quality of an Antique Bisque Doll

 Bisque should be without too many black flecks and pimples or pin holes.
-The bisque should be slightly translucent and not chalky, and not too heavy.
-A well-painted bisque doll should have finely detailed painted eyelashes and eyebrows, well-accented lips and cheek blush that isn't' too heavy or blotchy.
+The bisque should be slightly translucent, not chalky, and not too heavy.
+A well-painted bisque doll should have finely detailed painted eyelashes and eyebrows, well-accented lips, and cheek blush that isn't too heavy or blotchy.

 Collectors prefer bisque dolls on jointed composition bodies which allow more posing than simple carton (paper mache) bodies jointed only at the hips and shoulders or stiffer all-leather bodies.
 For bisque French Fashion dolls, a jointed wood body or other body allowing posing is preferred to an all-leather body.
 These are only some basic guidelines, but they are enough to help you start evaluating your first antique bisque dolls.